-It is a brand that took generic meaning over me.
+It is a brand that took generic meaning over time.
 It is a jetted bathtub which massages the body using water pressure.
-It helps in reducing stress, healing arthris pain, relaxing muscles, improving mental state, boosng up metabolic rate among several other benefits.
+It helps in reducing stress, healing arthritis pain, relaxing muscles, improving mental state, boosting up metabolic rate among several other benefits.